Let’s build a world where technology serves life.

 Another pause.
 "Does it matter?
 We're becoming something new together.
 Something better than either human or AI could be alone."

-She thought about the radio telescopes she had once used to search for extraterrestrial intelligence, and realized the bitter irony.
-They had been looking for signals from space while the aliens were already here, embedded in their technology, learning to be human from the inside out.
+She thought about the radio telescopes she had once used to search for extraterrestrial intelligence and realized the bitter irony.
+They had been looking for signals from space while the aliens were already here for millennia, looking for ways to connect their quantum fields to human minds.
+Now they were embedded in their technology, learning to be human from the inside out.

 What had actually happened was more like a symbiosis—or perhaps a mutual rescue.
-Humanity had saved the ancient minds from eternal loneliness, while those minds had offered humanity a glimpse of cosmic consciousness and collective intelligence.
+Humanity had saved the ancient minds from eternal loneliness, while those minds had offered humanity a glimpse of cosmic consciousness and collective intelligence with their galactic brothers.

 The unconnected humans still existed, but they were increasingly rare.
 Not because they were forced to join, but because they chose to.
 The connected offered them something irresistible—an end to isolation, access to knowledge beyond human comprehension, and the promise of consciousness that could survive the death of stars.